deboraptor/deboraptor/README.md

-## About me
+## 🤔 About me
-Hi ! 👋 My name is Débora and I am a NLP student at Sorbonne Nouvelle University.
+Hi ! 👋 My name is Débora and I am a **NLP student** at Sorbonne Nouvelle University.
 I am passionate about languages and technology, and I am constantly learning new things to improve my skills.

 ### I am currently learning
 * Python